How to Buy Marketing Automation That Won't Break After Six Months

 Integration Reality

 Why it matters: 'Native CRM integration' often only syncs basic contact fields.
-Custom objects, opportunity data, and campaign influence require expensive middleware or don't sync at all.
+Custom objects, opportunity data, and campaign influence frequently require expensive middleware or simply don't sync.

-Strong answer: Demonstrates real-time sync of complex data structures with field mapping interface vs. 'seamless integration' without showing actual sync capabilities.
+Strong answer: Demonstrates real-time sync of complex data structures with a field-mapping interface, rather than 'seamless integration' without showing actual sync capabilities.

-Why it matters: Webinar integrations break frequently and most platforms can't handle complex registration states like 'registered but didn't attend' vs. 'attended but left early,' causing follow-up campaign failures.
+Why it matters: Webinar integrations break frequently, and most platforms can't handle the conditional registration states (registered but no-show, attended but left early) that drive sensible follow-up campaigns.

-Strong answer: Shows complete registration status handling with conditional campaign logic vs. basic 'registered/attended' tracking or requires manual list management.
+Strong answer: Shows complete registration-status handling with conditional campaign logic, rather than basic 'registered or attended' tracking that requires manual list management.

-Demonstrate your Slack integration sending real-time alerts when leads hit 100+ behavioral score or visit pricing pages – show me the exact message format and delivery timing.
+Demonstrate your Slack integration sending real-time alerts when leads hit a high behavioral score or visit pricing pages, and show me the exact message format and delivery timing.

-Why it matters: Sales teams need instant alerts for hot prospects, but most integrations have 15+ minute delays or send generic notifications that get ignored, missing time-sensitive opportunities.
+Why it matters: Sales teams need fast alerts on hot prospects.
+Most integrations have multi-minute delays or send generic notifications that get tuned out, missing the window where the prospect is still engaged.

-Strong answer: Shows sub-5-minute alert delivery with customizable message content including lead context vs. basic notifications or 'near real-time' delays.
+Strong answer: Shows fast alert delivery (under five minutes) with customizable message content including lead context, rather than basic notifications or 'near real-time' delays.

-Set up permissions for a junior marketing coordinator who can edit email content but not send campaigns, view lead data but not export it – show me the exact permission matrix.
+Set up permissions for a junior marketing coordinator who can edit email content but not send campaigns, and view lead data but not export it.
+Show me the exact permission matrix.

-Why it matters: Basic admin/user roles create security risks or workflow bottlenecks.
-You need granular control without creating administrative overhead for every permission change.
+Why it matters: Two-tier admin/user roles create security risks or workflow bottlenecks.
+You need granular control without administrative overhead for every permission change.

-Strong answer: Demonstrates role-based permissions with granular controls and audit trails vs. only admin/user roles or custom development requirements.
+Strong answer: Demonstrates role-based permissions with granular controls and audit trails, rather than admin/user only or pointing to custom development.

-Show me your customer reference list and explain why you can only provide customers who've been live for less than 6 months vs. 2+ year customers.
+Show me your customer reference list and explain why you can only provide customers live for less than 6 months versus 2-plus year customers.

-Why it matters: Vendors with poor long-term retention only provide recent customers as references.
-High churn indicates platform limitations that emerge after the honeymoon period.
+Why it matters: Vendors with weak long-term retention only surface recent customers as references.
+High churn correlates with platform limitations that emerge after the honeymoon phase.

-Strong answer: Provides mix of recent and 2+ year customers with specific use cases vs. only recent customers or 'reference customers are under NDA.'
+Strong answer: Provides a mix of recent and 2-plus year customers with specific use cases, rather than only recent customers or 'reference customers are under NDA.'

 Why it matters: Generic timeline estimates (8 weeks, 12 weeks) ignore integration complexity and data quality issues.
-Real implementations take 2-3x longer than quoted, delaying campaign launches.
+Real implementations routinely take two to three times longer than the initial quote.

-Strong answer: Asks detailed questions about current tech stack and provides timeline based on specific integration requirements vs. round number estimates without discovery.
+Strong answer: Asks detailed questions about current tech stack and provides a timeline grounded in the specific integration work, rather than round-number estimates with no discovery.

 What Vendors Say vs. What Actually Happens